lootlocker/unreal-sdk/.github/instructions/verification.md

 **Additionally** ensure:

 - No new `error C####` or `error LNK####` compiler errors appear.
-- No new compiler warnings inside the LootLockerSDK plugin appears
+- No new compiler warnings inside the LootLockerSDK plugin appear
 - No existing public API signatures were changed without following the deprecation flow described in `.github/instructions/style-guide.md`.